bonsai-rx/sfn-2017/README.md

-# sfn-2017
+# Bonsai
-Materials for the SfN mini-symposium on open-source hardware and software.
+A visual programming language for the rapid prototyping of neuroscience experiments.